By Dr Sarah Alexander

-Currently, teacher-led centres are not legally required to have more than 50 percent qualified teachers within the minimum adult to child ratio.
-There was a government target of 100 percent early childhood qualified and registered/certificated teachers but this was withdrawn in 2011 and is yet to be reinstated.
+Under governnment regulation, teacher-led centres are not required to have more than 50 percent early childhood education trained and qualified teachers within ratios on the floor (working with children).
+There was a government target of 100 percent early childhood qualified teachers but this was withdrawn in 2011 and is yet to be reinstated.
 (For more political discussion see: "Do qualified teachers matter")

 There is no legal requirement for Home-based ECE agencies to employ qualified teachers to work with children so a significant number of children are taught by unqualified teachers because they attend home-based ECE.
 Much of the home-based sector relies on self-employed contractors.
 Those who are qualified teachers find that their qualification is not recognised for the purpose of teacher registration/ certification because they work in home-based.
 (For moe political discussion see the 2012 news story on the review of Home-based ECE)